Lever House: Structural features

-The building's utilities run through the service core on the west side of the slab.
-Six elevators are provided in the service core: five serving the office stories, as well as a service elevator between the first and third floors.
+The building's utilities run through the service core on the west side of the slab and underneath each of the floor plates.
+Six elevators are provided in the service core: five serving the office stories and one service elevator between the first and third floors.
 A seventh elevator shaft was provided in the building to serve the upper stories if an additional elevator cab was deemed necessary.
 The core was placed on the west end of the slab so that, if Lever Brothers had ever built a westward addition to the tower, the elevators could serve the addition.
+An emergency stair was placed near the center of the building rather than in the core, thereby providing additional office space along the northern frontage of the building.